gwendal-lv/preset-gen-vae/docs/index.markdown

 # Interpolation between presets

-Compared to most synthesizer programming models, a VAE-based architecture is a *generative* model which can infer new presets.
+The VAE-based architecture is a *generative* model which can infer new presets.
-Our proposal allows to reduce the error on latent representations of presets.
+Compared to previous works, our proposal is able to handle all synthesizer parameters simultaneously and allows to reduce the error on their latent encodings.

 The following examples compare interpolations between two presets from the held-out test dataset: